 New York has not expressly preempted local firearms or ammunition ordinances, nor has the legislature universally been found to have impliedly preempted the broad field of firearms regulation.
 For example, in 1999 in People v.
 Stagnitto, the New York Court of Appeals (the highest court in New York) rejected defendant’s contention that Rochester’s assault weapon law was preempted by section 265.00 et seq.
 (New York’s Penal Code provisions regulating firearms and other dangerous weapons), stating, “[t]he mere fact that a local ordinance has some connection with a subject upon which a State statute exists does not automatically vitiate it.”5

 In the 1968 case Grimm v.
-City of New York, a court determined that New York City’s licensing and registration law regarding rifles and shotguns was not preempted by state law.6 The court stated that while state law addressed the possession of rifles or shotguns by persons under age 16, aliens, convicted felons and adjudicated incompetents (see § 265.00 et seq.), it did not deal “so extensively with the subject of the control of such weapons as to evidence any design or intention by the State to pre-empt the entire field.”7
+City of New York, a court determined that New York City’s licensing and registration law regarding rifles and shotguns was not preempted by state law.6 The court stated that while state law addressed the possession of rifles or shotguns by persons under age 16, aliens, people convicted of felonies and people adjudicated incompetent (see § 265.00 et seq.), it did not deal “so extensively with the subject of the control of such weapons as to evidence any design or intention by the State to pre-empt the entire field.”7

 In a 1994 case, Citizens for a Safer Community v.
 City of Rochester, the New York Superior Court held that state law did not preempt a city from regulating the possession and sale of assault weapons with large capacity ammunition magazines or certain accessories.8 “Clearly, the State has not, either directly or indirectly, regulated all aspects of gun possession and use as to time, place and circumstance.”9 However, the court also held that federal and state law (15 U.S.C. § 5001(g), and N.Y.
 Gen. Bus.
 Law §§ 870 and 871, respectively) established an intent to fully regulate “the manufacture, sale and possession of air guns, spring guns, and imitation arms,” thereby preempting the portion of the City’s ordinance defining “air guns” (which was also found to be vague and overbroad).10